| Title: | Intracardiac Electrograms |

 data however may be inadequate, as the original annotation may be erroneous.

-In these cases, an empty annotation_table
+In these cases, an empty annotation_table object will be returned.

 record |